A Comprehensive Survey on Deep Gait Recognition: Algorithms, Datasets and Challenges: Security and Privacy of Gait Recognition

 \subsection{Privacy}

-From the results in Table~\ref{tab:result} and in~\cite{hid2021yu}, it can be obviously found that the recognition rate has been improved greatly.
-The recognition rate on the challenging CASIA-E dataset can reach 83.9\% with a 500-subject test set~\cite{hid2021yu}.
-It must be noted that the previously mentioned results were achieved just by the public gait datasets, which suffer from limitations on data size and variations in real scenarios.
-The recognition rate will be much higher with more accurate data.
-Moreover, better algorithms will also be developed in the future.

-Gait recognition systems with high accuracy may cause more privacy problems than face recognition systems which have caused significant privacy concerns worldwide.
-The reason is that gait can be captured farther away than face.
-Wearing hats, sunglasses, and masks to protect faces is natural.
-However, Wearing completely different clothing to hide gait is not.
-Besides identity, gender and health conditions are also perceptible from gait~\cite{yu2008gender}.
+Gait recognition systems, as their significant performance achieved in both indoor and outdoor scenarios, may pose greater privacy concerns compared to face recognition systems, which have already raised significant privacy issues globally.
+Gait can be captured from a greater distance than facial features.
+While it is natural to wear hats, sunglasses, or masks to protect one's face, concealing gait through completely different clothing is not as practical.
+In addition to identity, gait can also reveal information about gender and health conditions, as demonstrated in studies~\cite{yu2008gender}.
+These factors contribute to the increased privacy implications associated with gait recognition systems.

-To protect data and privacy, the European Parliament passed the \textit{General Data Protection Regulation(GDPR)}~\cite{gdpr} in 2016, \textit{Data Security Law of the P. R. of China}~\cite{law-dsl} went into effect in 2021.
-Several states in the US also passed similar laws, such as \textit{California Consumer Privacy Act}~\cite{ccpa} and \textit{Biometric Information Privacy Act} of Illinois.
-China also passed a national standard, \textit{Information Security Technology—Personal Information Security Specification (GB/T 35273-2020)}~\cite{PISS}, to give very detailed instructions.
-Most laws and regulations on the privacy protection of biometric data have some common principles.
-They are that the person whose biometric data is collected has the right 1) to know how the data will be used and stored, 2) to delete the data, and 3) to op-out from the data usage.
-However, most laws mainly limit the use of biometric data on private businesses and give some exceptions on the usage of governments for public security and other similar purposes.
-It is the nontransparent part of most laws.
+To protect data and privacy, various regulations and laws have been released worldwide.
+The European Parliament introduced the \textit{General Data Protection Regulation (GDPR)} in 2016, and \textit{Data Security Law of the P. R. of China}~\cite{law-dsl} went into effect in 2021.
+Similarly, Several states in the US also passed similar laws, such as \textit{California Consumer Privacy Act}~\cite{ccpa} and \textit{Biometric Information Privacy Act} of Illinois.
+In China, a national standard called \textit{Information Security Technology—Personal Information Security Specification (GB/T 35273-2020)}~\cite{PISS} has been passed, providing detailed instructions for personal information security.
+Most laws and regulations concerning the privacy protection of biometric data share common principles.
+They typically outline the rights of individuals whose biometric data is collected, including the right 1) to know how the data will be used and stored, 2) to delete the data, and 3) to opt-out of the data usage.
+Meanwhile, it is worth noting that many laws primarily impose restrictions on the use of biometric data by private businesses, while allowing certain exceptions for government agencies for purposes such as public security.
+This aspect of the laws, which pertains to the usage of biometric data by governments, often lacks transparency and may raise concerns regarding the extent and potential misuse of such data for surveillance or other undisclosed purposes.